E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Experiments

 \textbf{Evaluation Metrics.} We evaluate models along two axes: (1) joint end-to-end performance and (2) sub-task ablations.
 For end-to-end evaluation, we report trajectory metrics, including ADE, FDE, Fréchet, DTW, SSPD, and planning accuracy within $g$ meters (PA$_g$).
 For sub-task evaluation, we follow the Talk2Car C4AV protocol \cite{deruyttere2019talk2car} and report IoU for visual grounding; MAE and IoU for spatial reasoning; and Spearman’s ($\rho$) and Kendall’s ($\tau$) for emotion awareness.

 \textbf{Implementation Details.} We train E3AD using the MS-Swift library~\cite{zhao2024swift} with LoRA fine-tuning~\cite{TL:LoRA} (rank 16, scaling factor 32), a constant learning rate of $10^{-4}$, and a per-device batch size of 16 for one epoch over the full dataset.
 Training is conducted in two stages: (i) modality pretraining and unified fine-tuning to adapt the backbone to domain data, and (ii) behavioral alignment via DPO to refine responses toward the desired driving behavior.
 All experiments are run on 8$\times$NVIDIA H200 GPUs.
 To ensure a fair comparison, we freeze the Qwen2.5-VL-7B backbone and train only low-rank adapters, keeping the trainable parameter budget comparable to or smaller than the baselines.
 The gains in Tables \ref{tab:baselines}-\ref{tab:vg} thus mainly stem from the proposed emotion modeling, dual-path spatial reasoning, and consistency-oriented training rather than model size.
 Larger generic VLMs (Qwen2.5-VL-72B, Qwen3-VL-8B) still underperform E3AD, indicating that task-aligned structure and objectives matter more than raw capacity.
-See Appendix~\ref{appx:setups} for more details on experiment setups of the proposed E3AD.